mazharulsabbir/odoo_project_team/README.md

     - To Do Tasks

   - **Assignee Table:**
-    - Shows all team members with task counts
+    - Shows all active team members with their task counts
-    - "View Tasks" button to see specific user's tasks
+    - "View Tasks" button opens filtered task list for that user
+    - Always displays all users, even with zero tasks

 ## Usage Guide